 I’ve noticed today a wonderful article at ImagineeringDisney.com that was posted a couple of years ago.
 It was a celebration of America Sings and how it eventually came to be Splash Mountain.
 I loved America Sings.
 I loved the music and the characters, and the technical design of the staging.
 It was a very sophisticated show, only passed up by another patriotic show, The American Adventure.

-Every time I was at Disneyland I saved a ticket to see the show (though I think during the bicentennial it was complimentary).
-The color styling I later borrowed from in a number of art and stage designs I created in school and other projects.
+Every time I was at Disneyland, I saved a ticket to see the show (though I think during the bicentennial it was complimentary).
+I later borrowed the color styling for a number of art and stage designs I created in school and other projects.
 I had an LP record of it as well.
 Man, did I wear that out.
 I was delighted when the music became available again on the Disneyland 50th anniversary album.
 Great music.

 Needless to say, I loved America Sings.

 I was also delighted the first time I stepped into a mall in Utah during the eighties and saw the designs for Splash Mountain at Disneyland, which was part of a touring imagineering exhibit.
 Wow!
 I could hardly contain my excitement for this new attraction.
 It made my head spin!
 When it opened, the attraction quickly and easily became my favorite Disney attraction of all time.